 - get: Reads the value of a variable.

 For example, if you have an integration variable named EmployeeName that you want to use in your Cloud Function source file, define the following task parameters:

 - Value: EmployeeName

 The following sample script shows the usage of set and get functions to access the defined integration variables.

 def run(event): # Read the integration variable EmployeeName using the reference variable EmployeeKey value = event.get('EmployeeKey'); # Change the integration variable EmployeeName value using the reference variable EmployeeKey newValue = event.set('EmployeeKey' , 'XYZ'); # The new value of the integration variable is retained throughout the Cloud Function task. return

 Retry on failure

 You can configure various retry strategies to handle errors in a task.
-The retry strategies allow you to specify how to rerun the task in case of an error.
+The retry strategies allow you to specify how to rerun the task or integration in case of an error.
 For more information, see Error handling strategies.